-- There is no public transport on Christmas Day and almost all London attractions are closed.
+- There is no public transport on Christmas Day and all London attractions are closed.

-- Public transport to and around London is reduced over the Christmas and New Year period so plan your journey in advance.
+- Public transport to and around London is reduced over the Christmas and New Year period, so make sure to plan your journey in advance.

 Christmas transport and travel

-Some taxis are available although they may charge more on Christmas and Boxing Day.
+Some taxis are available, although these may charge more on Christmas and Boxing Day.
 You should check details before travelling and book in advance to avoid extended waits.

-Engineering work will affect train journeys in London and the UK over the Christmas and New Year period.
-Check the National Rail website for the latest updates.
+Engineering works affect train journeys into and out of London and around the UK over the Christmas and New Year period.

 London on Christmas Day

-There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, attend a traditional church service, enjoy a Christmas Day walk in a Royal Park, book a restaurant lunch with the family, see London’s beautiful Christmas lights, or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.
+There are still plenty of things to do on Christmas Day in London: see top London landmarks on a Christmas Day tour, enjoy a Christmas Day walk in a park, see London’s beautiful Christmas lights or cheer on the swimmers racing for the Peter Pan Cup in Hyde Park.